eye-lift-eyelid-surgery-blepharoplasty-eye-bag-removal-tatler-4

 • Aftercare

-Following your consultation, you will be introduced to your dedicated patient coordinator who will be your point of contact should you wish to proceed with blepharoplasty surgery.
+Following your consultation, you will be introduced to your dedicated patient coordinator who will be your point of contact should you wish to proceed with upper blepharoplasty surgery.

 Pre-Operative Appointment